-The University operates in a complex legislative and compliance environment with obligations under a range of State and Commonwealth legislation, regulatory requirements, subscription to voluntary codes and internal polices and frameworks.
+The University operates in a complex compliance environment with obligations under State and Federal Legislation, codes and University Rules, Policies, Procedures and Guidelines.

-All staff have a role in continuing compliance by:
+All professional and academic staff of the University and conjoint staff have a role in continuing compliance by:

-- being aware of compliance obligations that affect their role
+- being aware of legislative obligations and University Rules, Policies Procedures and Guidelines that affect their role; and

-Find out how to report a compliance issue.
+Find out how to report a breach here.

 Find out more